Skip to content

 Frequently asked questions

-How does LCM help when adding or subtracting fractions?
+How is the LCM used when adding fractions?

 What is the relationship between LCM and GCD?